 New bloggers tell me they heard that they have to niche down.
 Pick one small niche and create a blog about that ONE thing.

 Biggest load of crock I’ve ever heard!
+It’s definitely not the best blogging advice in my opinion and experience!

 First of all, hello. 🙂 My name is Sarah Titus.
 I’ve been blogging since Dec 23, 2013, which makes me barely 3 years old now in the blogging world, a time when experts agree that your blog is just now stable, growing, and taking off.